IndaPlus25/task-7-yea/README.md

 and "_high level_" than actual running program code.
 </details>

 #### Exercise 7.5 -- Capitalization matters (and `occurrencesOf`)!
 One important thing to remember is that _capitalization matters_.
-Java considers `"Hello"` and `"hello"` to be two completely different strings, even though they contain the same english word.
+Java considers `"Hello"` and `"hello"` to be two completely different strings, even though they contain the same English word.
 Of course, if we have the text `"Hello hello my friends"`, we want to make sure that we count two occurrences of `"hello"`.
-The [String](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) class contains a method for converting all letters to lower case.
+The [String](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) class contains a method for converting all letters to lowercase.
 Make sure to apply this method to every word that you use as a key in your `HashMap`, this way `"Hello"` and `"hello"` will count as the same word.

 Add a method with the header: